 - Student completes the Petition Form with help of advisor.

 - Advisor signs and sends to college representative for college review.
-Do not forward or send to Office of Admissions, Records and Registration.
+Do not forward or send to Office of the Registrar.
 This slows down the appeals process.

 - College representative sends at least one copy of the petition and supporting materials to the Registrar prior to the meeting.
-The college committee must have indicated a decision BEFORE the form is brought to the Office of Admissions, Records and Registration.
+The college committee must have indicated a decision BEFORE the form is brought to the Office of the Registrar.
 Usually this must be done by the Friday before the meeting.

 - College representative brings three (3) copies to the meeting for review by the University Committee.